FyrfyX8/RotaryMenu/docs/RotaryMenu-docs.md

 ### return_to_parent()

-To navigate through the file system you can use methods like this, the [RotaryMenu](#roterymenu) class already has build in navigation but these methods could be needed in other ways.
+To navigate through the file system you can use methods like this, the [RotaryMenu](#rotarymenu) class already has built in navigation but these methods could be needed in other ways.
 ````python
 print(file_menu.current_path)